Cod-e-Codes/rpg/README.md

 - [x] Visual effects for elemental hazards
 - [x] Trading system with gold currency and shop
 - [x] Sanctuary Village with animated fountain
+- [x] The Restful Inn with interactive NPC and loot chests
 - [ ] More content and puzzles

 ## License